kevinta893/air-quality-monitor/README.md

 ## ThingSpeak

 1. Make a copy of *ThingSpeak_API_Keys_sample.h* and rename it to *ThingSpeak_API_Keys.h*
-2. Enter the desired ThingSpeak API key information
+2. Enter the desired ThingSpeak API key information (the channel ID and write API key)
 3. Compile and you should recieve no missing file errors or missing variables

 ## Libraries used: